Ivans-11/Minecraftify/README.md

 ## Installation
 ### For Users
 1. Download the latest release from the releases page
-2. Extract the downloaded zip file
+2. Extract the downloaded compressed package
 3. Run `Minecraftify.exe` to start the application

 ### For Developers